tlienart/Franklin.jl/README.md

 \newcommand{\E}{\mathbb E}
 \newcommand{\scal}[1]{\langle #1 \rangle}

+# JuDoc Example

-You can define commands in a same way as LaTeX.
+You can define commands in a same way as in LaTeX, and use them in the same
-And use them in the same way: $\E[\scal{f, g}] \in \R$.
+way: $\E[\scal{f, g}] \in \R$.
 Maths display is done with [KaTeX](https://katex.org).

 The syntax is basically an extended form of [gfm](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) allowing for some LaTeX as well as div blocks:

 @@box
 Something inside a div with div name "box"